OrbiLabs/appStoreVerifyReceiptProxy/README.md

 Its based on the serverless framework.

 Theoretically, all you should need to do is;
-# make sure you have AWS CLI setup with write permissions in AWS API Gateway and Lambda
+1. sure you have AWS CLI setup with write permissions in AWS API Gateway and Lambda
-# clone this repo
+2. clone this repo
-# npm install
+3. npm install
-# sls deploy
+4. sls deploy

 Once its deployed to your AWS account, update your iOS code to point at this URL for app verification, and you're off to the races.